 In March 2018, the Company entered into an exclusive development and option agreement with Orbis Biosciences, or Orbis, for the development of long-acting injectable etonogestrel contraceptive with 6- and 12-month durations (ORB-204 and ORB-214, respectively).
-Under this agreement, the Company paid Orbis \$300,000 to conduct the first stage of development work, Stage 1, as follows: \$150,000 upon signing the agreement, \$75,000 at the 50% completion point, not later than 6 months following the date the agreement was signed (which the Company paid in September 2018), and \$75,000 upon delivery by Orbis of the 6-month batch, not later than 11 months following the date the agreement was signed (which the Company paid in January 2019).
+Under this agreement, the Company paid Orbis \$300,000 to conduct the first stage of development work as follows: \$150,000 upon signing the agreement; \$75,000 at the 50% completion point, not later than 6 months following the date the agreement was signed (which the Company paid in September 2018); and \$75,000 upon delivery by Orbis of the 6-month batch, not later than 11 months following the date the agreement was signed (which the Company paid in January 2019).

-Upon Orbis successfully completing Stage 1 of the development program and achieving the predetermined target milestones for Stage 1, the Company will have 90 days to instruct Orbis whether to commence the second stage of development work, Stage 2.
-Should the Company execute its option to proceed to Stage 2, it will have to provide additional funding to Orbis for such activities.
+Upon Orbis successfully completing the first stage of development work and achieving the predetermined target milestones for that stage, the Company will have 90 days to instruct Orbis whether to commence the second stage of development work.
+Should the Company execute its option to proceed with the second stage, it will have to provide additional funding to Orbis for such activities.